 After you've handed over all the requested information, the insurance company must respond to your appeal within a set time frame.
 For expedited appeals, you should receive a decision within two business days.
 With a standard appeal, the decision should be issued within 60 days.
 These time frames can prove extremely important -- if your plan does not respond within the set time line, the initial denial of coverage is automatically reversed and your insurance company must pay for the services.
 So be sure to keep track of what you sent and when you sent it.

 If your appeal is denied, your insurance company is required to send you a "final adverse determination" letter.
 This document should include the specific reasons for the denial, along with any necessary medical explanations.
 It should also provide information on how you can receive a copy of the insurance company's clinical review criteria.
 Finally, depending on your state's laws, the letter may include information on how to make an external appeal that involves a third-party decision-maker, usually an independent review organization.

-For more information about utilization reviews, take a look at the links on the next page.
+For more information about utilization reviews, take a look at the links below.

 Related HowStuffWorks Articles